Residential Underground Home Heating Oil Tanks Frequently Asked Questions

 The property owner or the entity that caused any condition which reasonably can be expected to create a source of pollution to the waters of the state is responsible for cleaning up the release and restoring the soil and water.

 The Connecticut Department of Insurance requires that homeowner’s policies include liability coverage and funds for the clean-up of a fuel oil release, though exceptions may exist.
 Homeowners should consult with their insurance agent to determine if the release is covered under their policy.
 If the release is the fault of a heating oil dealer, homeowners should consult with their dealer.
 The State requires heating oil dealers to have general liability insurance coverage and insurance to cover any potential environmental damage due to heating oil spills.
+Send copies of the cleanup documentation to the DEEP Emergency Response and Spill Prevention Emergency Response Unit.

 Department of Insurance Contact Information